How we can help

 We help individuals, and we love to help groups, because that makes our money go further.
 People with all kinds of physical or mental abilities, in all parts of the UK, have been awarded grants from the Trust.

-We rarely (almost never!) pay for decking, and we never pay for clearing, cutting down trees, general maintenance or fencing.
+We rarely (almost never!) pay for decking, and we never pay for clearing, cutting down trees, general maintenance, provision of a gardener or fencing.

 How it works